-In order to accommodate deviations in the general population in terms of protein requirements, the RDA, or Recommended Dietary Allowance, is increased to 0.8 grams of protein per kilogram per day.
+To accommodate deviations in the general population in terms of protein requirements, the RDA, or Recommended Dietary Allowance, is increased to 0.8 grams of protein per kilogram per day.
 The RDA is not the minimum.
-The RDA already has increased protein requirements built-in.
+The RDA already has increased protein requirements built in.
 This (already slightly increased) level represents about 8-10 percent of total diet calories.
 Think about it.
 If you were eating a 2000 cal/day diet, you would only need approximately 200 protein calories.
-A six ounce piece of cooked, boneless, skinless chicken breast (which we don’t eat, of course) has 222 calories from protein (277 calories total).
-Clearly, based on these numbers, for meat eaters its not just “get enough protein,” but that they are getting far in excess the amount of protein their bodies require.
+A six-ounce piece of cooked, boneless, skinless chicken breast (which we don’t eat, of course) has 222 calories from protein (277 calories total).
+Clearly, based on these numbers, for meat eaters, it’s not just “get enough protein,” but that they are getting far in excess of the amount of protein their bodies require.
 As a matter of fact, there are serious issues with excess protein!

 You may even hear people talking about “essential amino acids”, “complete protein”, and “food combining”.
-Here it is really quick: protein is made of amino acids and there are nine amino acids that your body needs from food to fully synthesize protein (that banana mentioned above happens to have all nine, and more).
+Here it is really quick: protein is made of amino acids, and there are nine amino acids that your body needs from food to fully synthesize protein (that banana mentioned above happens to have all nine, and more).
 The same amino acids found in animal “foods” are available in plants.
-Our bodies also have the amazing ability to utilize the amino acids provided by a whole food, plant-based diet, in order to synthesize new protein – making it easy to get enough protein (and more!).
-Food combining at a given meal, once considered to be essential for a “complete protein”, is unnecessary.
+Our bodies also have the amazing ability to utilize the amino acids provided by a whole food, plant-based diet to synthesize new protein – making it easy to get enough protein (and more!).
+Food combining at a given meal once considered to be essential for a “complete protein”, is unnecessary.

 It’s Easy to Get Enough Vegan Protein

 If an average woman weighs around 130lbs (59 kgs), she only needs about 48 grams of protein per day.
 A man weighing 170lbs (77 kgs) needs about 62 grams of protein.

 That piece of chicken mentioned above has 54 grams of protein!

 Consider some great vegan protein sources: